Skip to main content

 A well-formulated diet prepares the body to receive and augment the benefits of a hormonal protocol, ensuring native systems have the resources to work in concert with them.

-Chronic stress presents a significant challenge to by introducing powerful competing signals.
+Chronic stress presents a significant challenge to hormonal optimization by introducing powerful competing signals.
 The endocrine system is designed to prioritize survival, and the stress response, mediated by the hormone cortisol, is a primary survival mechanism.
 When the body is in a state of chronic stress, cortisol levels remain persistently elevated.

 This sustained elevation can suppress the production of reproductive hormones, disrupt thyroid function, and promote insulin resistance.
 A hormonal protocol designed to enhance metabolic health or restore vitality is forced to compete with the body’s overriding stress signals.
 The therapeutic instructions may be present, but the body’s attention and resources are diverted to managing a perceived constant threat.